 I’ll give you links to all of these great articles because I got a lot of comments and questions and that’s why I’m making today’s article, about the best vegetables you should be eating daily.

-And then you can also read part 2 of this article, which is the WORST vegetables you must AVOID.
+And then you can also read part 2 of this article, which is the WORST you must AVOID.

 So, let’s get started with the best vegetables.

 Green Leafy Vegetables are great – spinach, collard greens are great.
 Very high in protein too.
 However, I suggest you avoid kale and that’s in my other article, “vegetables you must avoid.”

 Cruciferous vegetables are amazing, such as broccoli and brussels sprouts.
 High in Vitamin K and C, as well as protein.
 Both should be steamed or lightly cooked.

 Asparagus – also high in Vit K and protein.
 It acts as a mild diuretic as well, which is good for high blood pressure.

 Garlic and onions – have lots of positive effects on your health.
 However, be mindful of your breath.

 Celery – great for blood pressure and circulation and has almost no calories.

 Mushrooms have many medicinal benefits.
 White button mushrooms are one of the best for improving hormones.
 Reishi mushrooms are also very good for your immune system.
 Shitake helps fight tumors.

 However, IF you have yeast or candida, I think you should avoid mushrooms until you get that handled, due to the fact that mushrooms are a fungus.
 I discuss this in further detail in my “vegetables you should avoid” article.